elisa-tech/wg-systems/Documentation/functional-cases/start-img.md

 [Setup U-boot](https://github.com/xen-troops/meta-xt-prod-devel-rcar/blob/master/doc/u-boot-env.md#common-settings-recommended-for-any-boot-device) describes the basic steps.
 At built U-boot most steps are preconfigured.

-### Start the image
+### Start the system image

-If image is flashed to SD card, it is started from U-Boot prompt with:
+If the system image is flashed to SD card, it is started from U-Boot prompt with:

     run bootcmd_sd0